 In every church setting dragons lure.
 A dragon takes charge, full speed ahead.
 He or she believes that everything done is to better the church and its leaders.
 Coined by Shelley (1985) in his ground-breaking book Well-intentioned Dragons: Ministering to Problem People in The Church, this title speaks for itself.

 As a church goer, I was recently a target of a dragon.
-My Christian walk is quite eclectic grounded in Orthodox Conservative Quakerism, coupled with Messianic and Charismatic teachings.
+My Christian walk is quite eclectic grounded in Orthodox Conservative Quakerism, coupled with Messianic and Puritan teachings.
 I enjoy every community!
 My attempt here is not to discredit, but to bring awareness to some of the basic issues I face in my organizational role as a work psychologist.

 There is large literature examining leadership theories in the contexts of both secular and spiritual organizations.
 Relating to the church, these studies have long been concerned with social settings, and how these environments connect individuals to their wider internal communities.
 Berger and Neuhaus (1977) introduced the term “mediating structures” to coagulate the many applicable programs and groups within these locales (Putman & Campbell, 2010).
 It is the hope of any Christian organization creating vibrant processes to bring individuals and families together– that ultimately, these programs will help to build stronger and more trusting communities.
 Yet, grounded in these very endeavors, dragons exist…